TCPA compliance means better lead quality

 6. Making sales team operations efficient

-If you follow the first five steps you have effectively created a more qualified lead.
+If you followed the first five steps and taken a look at the Salesforce website to study more on the emerging technology on customer engagement, then you have effectively created a more qualified lead.
 The potential customer has provided express consent and interest in your company, product, or service.
 You now have a prospect that has supplied a mobile number and consented to be called.
 Salespeople love qualified leads, while implementing the above steps sounds tedious there are tangible rewards.
 Improving lead quality is always a win for the sales team.

 TCPA compliance means better quality leads